INCA JUNGLE TO MACHU PICCHU MULTI-SPORT 6-DAYS

 What’s Included in our 6-Day Inca Jungle to Machu Picchu Multi-Sport

-• Expert English/Spanish speaking indigenous guide and assistant guide(s) • Pre-trek briefing with lead guide • Breakfast, snacks, lunch, tea, dinner • 4 Nights Deluxe camping • 1 Night Hotel in Aguas Calientes • Daily drinking water • Eureka timberline 4-man tents (2 people in each) • Air sleeping pad, pillow, four season mummy-style sleeping bag • Safety equipment for cycling and rafting: helmets, gloves, vest, knee pads and high quality mountain bikes, life jackets. • Private transportation • Toilet tent, Kitchen tent, Dining tent, Tables and chairs • Private hot water shower tent • Professional trail chef, assistants, porters • Pongo de Mainique long boats • Santa Maria white water rafting and safety equipment • Santa Teresa Zip-Line and hot springs entry • Machu Picchu entrance fees • Machu Picchu guided tour • Huayna Picchu or Machu Picchu Mountain climb fees • Train ticket Inca Rail and transfer train to hotel upon arrival • First-aid kit and Oxygen • Bus Aguas Calientes – Machu Picchu (round trip) • Duffel bag • Hiking poles • Radio communications • Train back from Aguas Calientes to Ollantaytambo.
+• Expert English/Spanish speaking indigenous guide and assistant guide(s) • Pre-trek briefing with lead guide • Breakfast, snacks, lunch, tea, dinner • 2 Nights Deluxe camping • 3 Nights standard hotel rooms (shared accomodations) • Daily drinking water • Eureka timberline 4-man tents (2 people in each) • Air sleeping pad, pillow, four season mummy-style sleeping bag • Safety equipment for cycling and rafting: helmets, gloves, vest, knee pads and high quality mountain bikes, life jackets. • Private transportation • Toilet tent, Kitchen tent, Dining tent, Tables and chairs • Private hot water shower tent • Professional trail chef, assistants, porters • Pongo de Mainique long boats • Santa Maria white water rafting and safety equipment • Santa Teresa Zip-Line and hot springs entry • Machu Picchu entrance fees • Machu Picchu guided tour • Huayna Picchu or Machu Picchu Mountain climb fees • Train ticket Inca Rail and transfer train to hotel upon arrival • First-aid kit and Oxygen • Bus Aguas Calientes – Machu Picchu (round trip) • Duffel bag • Hiking poles • Radio communications • Train back from Aguas Calientes to Ollantaytambo.

 Suggested Packing List